Frequently-asked questions

 How do I get my forms after I've purchased them?

-Once you've located your form, do not double-click it.
+Once you've located a purchased form, do not double-click it.
 First open Adobe Acrobat Reader (if you haven't downloaded and installed this program yet, see this page for details), then use its "Open" command to locate and open your form. back to top

 What am I allowed to do with my Stevens-Ness legal form?